Singapore Airlines narrows annual loss, says outlook improving

 May 18 (Reuters) - Singapore Airlines Ltd (SIA) SIAL.SI on Wednesday posted a narrower annual loss of S$962 million ($694.08 million), at a time when demand remained low due to the pandemic, but said the outlook was improving as travel restrictions were lifted.

-SIA's third consecutive net loss in the 12 months ending on March 31 was an improvement from the S$4.3 billion loss a year earlier that included impairment charges on 45 older aircraft.
+SIA's loss in the 12 months ended on March 31, its third consecutive year in the red, was an improvement from the S$4.3 billion loss a year earlier that included impairment charges on 45 older aircraft.

 The latest figure was in line with the average forecast of a S$968.5 million net loss from 11 analysts polled by Refinitiv.